wyne-ybanez/Fast-Travel/README.md

 ## Acknowledgements

-- One page style website, About me section design, Project Section styling and Footer design inspired by WebCifar (Shaif Arfan).
-- I received Inspiration for the social icons within the Banner section from Code Institute Student David O' Shea, his MS1 [Project](https://www.grahamsweeney.ie/)
+- I received Inspiration for the Maps section of the project from Ben Hasselgren's Holiday Planner [Project](https://benhasselgren.github.io/ifd-milestone-project-pages/#)
 - Timeline Section inspired by [Code Institute](https://codeinstitute.net/)
 - My Mentor Dick Vlaanderen for his continuous feedback
 - Tutors at Code Institute for their on-going support